codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/migrating-from-app-center.md

 * CodePush will continue standalone, so users can continue using the feature by App Center.
 Alternatively, Codemagic can be integrated with Expo Application Services (EAS update).
 * Codemagic allows you to integrate with Sentry and Firebase Crahslytics for analytics and uploading debug symbols

+{{<notebox>}}
+**Note:** When adding React Native projects to App Center, iOS and Android platforms are added separately like two different projects.
+This behavior does not allow you to build and publish iOS and Android within the same workflow.
+With Codemagic, React Native repositories are added only once which prevents iOS and Android from being added separately.
+Besides, both platforms can be built and published within the same workflow.
+{{</notebox>}}

 #### Performance overview